Twisted $L^2$-Betti numbers of sofic groups: Introduction

 \begin{teo} The L\"uck twisted conjecture holds for sofic groups. \end{teo} We introduce the notion of sofic group in Subsection \ref{prelim:sofic}.
 In particular, amenable and residually finite groups are sofic.

-The main tool of our proof of Theorem \ref{twistedsofic} is the sofic L\"uck approximation proved in \cite{Ja19} (see Theorem \ref{soficluck}).
-Notice that the sofic case of the independence conjecture follows immediately from the sofic L\"uck approximation.
+Notice that the sofic case of the independence conjecture follows immediately from the sofic L\"uck approximation proved in \cite{Ja19} (see Theorem \ref{soficluck}).
 However, in the case of the L\"uck twisted conjecture, this implication is not so direct.

-First we will consider the case where the coefficients of the entries of the matrix $A$ are algebraic numbers and the representation $\sigma$ is realized over algebraic numbers.
-Without loss of generality $G$ in Conjecture \ref{twist} can be assumed to be finitely generated.
-Thus, we will obtain a finite extension $K$ of $\Q$ and a finite collection of valuations $S$ of $\mathcal O_K$ such that $A\in \Mat_{n\times m}(\mathcal O_{K,S}[G])$ and $\sigma(G)\le \GL_k(\mathcal O_{K,S})$.
-(Here $\mathcal O_K$ and $\mathcal O_{K,S}$ denote the ring of integers of $K$ and the ring of $S$-integers of $K$, respectively.)
-Using the sofic L\"uck approximation together with reductions modulo maximal ideals of $\mathcal O_{K,S}$, we will be able to argue as if $G$ were finite.

-The general case will be obtained from the previous one by constructing a suitable approximation of the matrix $A$ and the representation $\sigma$ by matrices and representations over algebraic numbers.
-Here the sofic L\"uck approximation will play a crucial role again.
+Let us outline the proof of Theorem \ref{twistedsofic}.
+The equality is shown by approximation techniques in two different ways: the multiplication operator is approximated using the ``almost" $G$-sets of a sofic approximation of $G$ and by approximating the complex matrix coefficients by algebraic numbers.

+In more detail, we assume first that We may moreover assume that $G$ is finitely generated so that the image of $\sigma$ is determined by finitely many matrices which together with $A$ have all coefficients in a ring of $S$-integers $\mathcal O_{K,S}$ in some number field $K$.
+This ring can be approximated by finite fields $\F_i = \mathcal O_{K,S}/P_i$ where $P_i$ runs trough different maximal ideals (so that necessarily $|\F_i|\to \infty$).
+An arbitrary sofic approximation $\{X_i\}$ of $G = F/N$ is now replaced by a sofic approximation $\{Y_i\}$ such that any $f\in F$ fixing a point of $Y_i$ also lies in the kernel of the composition Consider a matrix $B$ over $\Q[F]$ that maps to $A$ under the canonical homomorphism $F\to G$.
+By abuse of notation we denote by $\sigma$ also the composition $F \to G \to \GL_k(O_{K,S})$ and by $\tilde{\sigma}$ the map $\CC[F] \to \Mat_k(\CC[F])$ defined as before for $\CC[G]$.
+It is an elementary consideration that

+holds for the associated finite analogues $\rk_{Y_i, P_i}$.
+Using previously developed methods from \cite{Ja19} and the sofic L\"uck approximation over $\overline \Q$, we show that the equality passes to $\rk_G$ instead of $\rk_{Y_i, P_i}$.

+For general complex coefficients, we specialize any possibly occurring transcendental elements to nearby algebraic numbers with the same algebraic dependencies and show that the $\rk_G$ is ``continuous" with respect to this operation.
+To do so, we use that $\overline \Q$-points lie dense (in the Euclidean topology) in complex algebraic varieties defined over $\overline \Q$, and deduce an approximation statement for $\rk_G$ from weak convergence of spectral measures, similarly as one does to obtain Kazhdan's inequality.
+The final argument involves the sofic L\"uck approximation over $\CC$.